AFLplusplus/AFLplusplus/README.md

   * [afl-clang-lto](llvm/README.lto.md)
   * [afl-clang-fast](llvm/README.md)
   * [afl-gcc-fast](gcc_plugin/README.md)
-  * afl-gcc has nt README as it has no features
+  * afl-gcc has no README as it has no features

 #### b) Selecting instrumentation options